 3.2 Participation types

-At the end of December 2019, 1,050 direct participants held an account on the SSP of TARGET2 and were registered as such in the TARGET2 directory.
-Through these direct participants, 597 indirect participants from the EEA, as well as 4,194 correspondents worldwide, were able to settle their transactions in TARGET2.
+At the end of December 2020, 1,028 direct participants held an account on the SSP of TARGET2 and were registered as such in the TARGET2 directory.
+Through these direct participants, 575 indirect participants from the EEA and 4,253 correspondents worldwide were able to settle their transactions in TARGET2.

-Including the branches of direct and indirect participants, a total of 44,953 BICs around the world (82% of which are located in the EEA) were accessible via TARGET2 at the end of 2019.
-Compared with the number of reachable BICs at the end of 2018, this figure represents a drop of around 9%, driven mainly by the decrease in the number of addressable BIC holders associated with branches of direct and indirect participants.
+Including the branches of direct and indirect participants, a total of 44,165 BICs around the world (81% of which are located in the EEA) were accessible via TARGET2 at the end of 2020.
+Compared with the number of reachable BICs at the end of 2019, this figure represents a drop of around 2%.

 Participants and institutions addressable via TARGET2 are listed in the TARGET2 directory, which is available to all direct participants for information and routing purposes.
 In addition to the direct participants that hold an RTGS account for sending payments to and receiving payments from all other direct participants, a number of banks have opted for the opening of special-purpose RTGS accounts, which are not reported as direct participants in the TARGET2 directory.
-These special-purpose accounts are used, for instance, for the settlement of a specific business, e.g. Eurosystem open market operations or to fulfil reserve obligations in countries where reserves are computed on RTGS accounts.
-There were 514 of these accounts, also called “unpublished BICs”, at the end of 2019 (550 in 2018).
+These special-purpose accounts are used, among other things, for the settlement of a specific business, for example Eurosystem open market operations or to fulfil reserve obligations in countries where reserves are computed on RTGS accounts.
+There were 512 of these accounts, which are also known as “unpublished BICs”, at the end of 2020 (compared with 514 in 2019).

 3.3 Ancillary systems

-Of the 76 ancillary systems using the SSP for settlement purposes, 57 made use of the Ancillary System Interface (ASI), a feature which was developed to facilitate and harmonise the cash settlement of these systems in TARGET2.
-The number of times each of the six available ASI models was used at the end of the year is shown in Table 3.
+Of the 83 ancillary systems using the SSP for settlement purposes, 64 made use of the ASI, a feature which was developed to facilitate and harmonise the cash settlement of these systems in TARGET2.
+Table 3 shows the number of times each of the available ASI models was used at the end of the year.

 ASI settlement model